UNIVERSE-HPC/course-material/CONTRIBUTING.md

 # Contributing guidelines

+> This guide is retained for repository-specific background.
+The maintained author reference is the [Gutenberg course-material authoring guide](https://blog.oxrse.uk/gutenberg/authoring/), including the current metadata schema, track formats, directives, and CI checks.

 To contribute new material, or update existing material please:

 1. Create an issue on this repo with a description of the proposed change